 The following assessment tools are offered by our office.
 We recommend that you use more than one career assessment tool and strongly encourage you to seek assistance in interpreting and discussing the results.

 Learn more about yourself through the occupations sorter (Occ-u-Sort), skills inventory (Micro Skills Inventory), and a brief personality inventory (True Colors).
 Through utilization of your assessment results, Eureka will suggest potential careers for you.
 You can save all results on your profile and log-in whenever you want.
 The system also features in-depth information about specific occupations, graduate programs, scholarships/grants, financial aid, international careers, and more.
 Over 4,000 colleges & universities are represented.

-*Fresno State students can contact Career Services for the Eureka Site ID code.
+*Fresno State students can contact Career Development Center for the Eureka Site ID code.